LBHackney-IT/social-care-architecture/docs/runbooks/case-viewer/every-day/adding-a-new-team.md

 --------------------------------------------------------

+## 2. How to add a new team to the case viewer api

+  * Appending the correct value for Route to the endpoint
+  * Creating a new team JSON object
+  * Making a request to the API using CURL
+  * Checking it worked
-## 2. Appending the correct value for Route to the endpoint
+### -- Appending the correct value for Route to the endpoint --

 Once you have the correct endpoint for hitting either Staging or Production, if you wish to direct your HTTP request to the right resource in the API then you will have to append the correct route to the endpoint.